juaml/junifer/docs/extending/parcellations.rst

 	    parcellation: my_custom_parcellation
 	    method: mean

 Now, you can simply use this YAML file to run your pipeline.
-One important point, however, to keep in mind, is that the paths given in ``registering_my_parcellation.py`` are relative paths, they will be interpreted by Junifer as relative to the jobs directory.
-For simplicity, you may just want to use absolute paths, to avoid confusion.
+One important point to keep in mind is that if the paths given in ``registering_my_parcellation.py`` are relative paths, they will be interpreted by Junifer as relative to the jobs directory (i.e. where Junifer will create submit files, logs directory and so on).
+For simplicity, you may just want to use absolute paths to avoid confusion, yet using relative paths is likely a better way to make your pipeline directory/repository more portable.
+Really, once you understand how these paths are interpreted by Junifer, it is quite easy.